egoist/bili/docs/recipes/transpile-vue-files.md

 bili --plugin vue --vue.css dist/style.css
 ```

-By default CSS files will be extracted to the same location where the JS is generated but with `.css` extension.
+By default `<style>` tag in Vue SFC will be extracted to the same location where the JS is generated but with `.css` extension.